ues-io/docs/data/articles/docs/files/1-getting-started/deploy-to-site/deploy-to-site.md

 ## 6. Add data to your live collection

--   Click on the ‘Collections’ breadcrumb and then select ‘Details’ next to the ‘animals’ collection we created.
+-   Click on the ‘Collections’ tile and then select ‘Details’ next to the ‘animals’ collection we created.

 ![Add data](./image3.png "Add data")